FranciscoMoretti/site/content/code-tips/use-explanatory-variables.md

 ### 👎 Cons
 - **Increased Memory Usage**: Introducing additional variables might slightly increase memory consumption, although the impact is typically negligible. 🧠
 - **Possible Overuse**: While explanatory variables can improve code clarity, excessive use may lead to an unnecessarily high number of variables, potentially hindering code comprehension. 🚦
-- **Maintenance Overhead**: Adding explanatory variables requires thoughtful naming and occasional updates if underlying logic changes, which can introduce additional maintenance overhead. 🛠️
-- **Learning Curve**: Adopting the practice of using explanatory variables may require a learning curve for developers unfamiliar with the concept. 📚

 ## Examples